Kimmel Wins, Tylenol Loses

 attorney in Virginia.

-Siebert was ordered to investigate New York Attorney General Tish James for alleged mortgage fraud and former FBI director James Comey for allegedly lying to Congress.
+Siebert was ordered to investigate New York Attorney General Tish James for alleged mortgage fraud and former FBI Director James Comey for allegedly lying to Congress.

 Siebert looked at all the evidence and determined that neither James nor Comey had committed any crimes.
+When Trump found that out, he wanted Siebert fired.

 By Friday night, he was gone.